EliteApex/IPA-Transcription-Tool/README.md

 # IPA Transcription Helper
 Webapp powered by GPT-4 to help students practice transcribing words to the International Phonetic Alphabet.
-GPT-4 provides detailed feedback for incorrect transcriptions.
+GPT-4 provides detailed feedback for transcriptions.

 Intended for use in [Will Styler's](https://wstyler.ucsd.edu/) LIGN 101 course.
 Uses words and transcription answers from Will's IPA exercises.